Primary

 Keep your chest glued to the pad throughout—lifting off means you are using body English instead of back strength.
 Squeeze your shoulder blades together at the end of each rep.

-Want Machine Row in your program?
+See where Machine Row fits in your weekly plan

 Adjust seat height on the row machine.